MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-android.md

 **Currently, Personally-owned devices with work profile and Corporate-owned fully managed user device enrolments are supported in Android Enterprise.
 Support for other Android Enterprise modes will be announced when ready.**

 Deployment of Microsoft Defender for Endpoint on Android is via Microsoft Intune (MDM).
-For more information, see [Deploy Microsoft Defender for Endpoint for Android with Microsoft Intune](android-intune.md).
+For more information, see [Deploy Microsoft Defender for Endpoint on Android with Microsoft Intune](android-intune.md).

 > [!NOTE]